Mazatech/amanithvg-website/_docs/vgapi/007-matrix-transformation.md

 keywords: "openvg api matrix transformations translate scale rotate shear"
 ---

-# Coordinate Systems and Trasformations
+# Coordinate Systems and Transformations

 ## Coordinate Systems [6.4]

 Geometric coordinates are specified in the user coordinate system.
 The path-user-to-surface (`VG_MATRIX_PATH_USER_TO_SURFACE`) and image-user-to-surface (`VG_MATRIX_IMAGE_USER_TO_SURFACE`) transformations map between the user coordinate system and pixel coordinates on the destination drawing surface.
 This pixel-based coordinate system is known as the surface coordinate system.
 The user coordinate system is oriented such that values along the x-axis increase from left to right and values along the y-axis increase from bottom to top.
 In the surface coordinate system, pixel `(0, 0)` is located at the lower-left corner of the drawing surface.

 ---